• Skip to main content

 Ingredients

-• 2 lbs Gala apples, peeled and sliced
+• 2 lbs Gala apples, sliced

 • 1 teaspoon ground cinnamon